mataghva/Footprint/README.md

 ## Technologies
 These technologies are used to develop this website:
 * Ruby on Rails framework as backend
-* PostgreSQL as database system
+* PostgreSQL as the database system
 * AWS S3 storage to store all original and user-uploaded pictures
 * React as frontend engine
-* Redux to manage the state of frontend
+* Redux to manage the state of the frontend
 * jQuery's $.ajax() function to send frontend requests to backend

 ## User Authentication Features
-* All necessary controls has been made to make sure the user do not submit a signup form with:
+* All necessary controls have been made to make sure the user does not submit a signup form with:
   * Blank mandatory fields
-  * Wrong format of email address
+  * Wrong format of the email address
   * Password with less than 6 characters
-* It has Demo User feature to login to website as a guest user to check the basic features
+* It has Demo User feature to log in to the website as a guest user to check the basic features

 ## Error Message Handling
-In order to have better error messages for sign-up/log-in and review forms, separate slices of errors data in the state are created.
+To have better error messages for sign-up/log-in and review forms, separate slices of error data in the state are created.
 To achieve this goal, separate reducers are created:

 ```javascript
 import {